itkg-agilles/open-orchestra-docs/en/developer_guide/improve_vagrant_with_kvm.rst

 Launch the box
 ~~~~~~~~~~~~~~

-Once those installation have been performed, if you have imported the right base box, you could launch
+Once those installations have been performed, if you have imported the right base box, you could launch
 your box with :

 .. code-block:: bash